 How Long A Shadow is out now!
 Learn how to get your copy below.

 I'm a retired educator, a Chicago native, and an author living in Door County, Wisconsin.
 My family roots in Chicago reach back to the mid-1800s and serve as the background for my debut novel, How Long A Shadow (Outskirts Press, Fall 2020).
-You'll find a summary and excerpt below.
+It's the story of a father, a son, and the legacy of the man neither ever really knew.
 I hope you'll give it a read and spread the word.

 I'm working on a second novel and will occasionally post short drafts on my Facebook page: https://www.facebook.com/danpowerswrites/